 You are eligible.
 Although you were subject to a restraining order, a jury did not find that you violated the order.

-You cannot vacate a past DV conviction if you have any violent or sex crimes on your record.
+You cannot vacate a past DV conviction if you have any violent or sex crimes on your record--regardless of whether these crimes are felonies or misdemeanors.
 These types of crime make you permanently ineligible.